scotthollandjr/rocket-stats--v2/README.md

 # [rocket-stats v2](http://rocketpla.net/)

 A web app built to track and catalog 2v2 games of Rocket League.
 Add games to the database, view recent games, and compare the scores of all teams and players.
-Built in React, with a simple Firebase database, and hosted on GitHub Pages at [rocketpla.net](http://rocketpla.net/).
+Built in React, with a simple Firebase database.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).